-Promotion of Equal Housing Opportunities/Affirmatively Furthering Fair Housing

-Although essential to meeting housing needs, the provision of a sufficient number of dwelling units will not in itself ensure that the entire population will be adequately housed.
-A large segment of the population is living on very low incomes.
-As housing costs have risen in recent years, many of these households have been forced to apply an excessive amount of their budget to housing costs.
+Promotion of Equal Housing Opportunities/Affirmatively Furthering Fair Housing households have been forced to apply an excessive amount of their budget to housing costs.
 In order to remain in the house of their choice, some residents, such as the elderly, pay such a large portion of their income on housing that they are unable to purchase other basic living necessities.
 In the case of the large family, lack of sufficient income usually restricts housing choice to the least expensive dwelling which is usually inadequate for their needs and frequently deficient in quality and size.